OCD and Drug Addiction

 While many individuals with OCD have both obsessions and compulsions, it is possible to have just one or the other.

-Obsessions are constant, repetitive thoughts, while compulsions are mental or physical responses to compulsions or exhibiting repetitive behaviors.
+Obsessions are constant, repetitive thoughts, while compulsions are mental or physical responses or exhibiting repetitive behaviors.

 According to the American Psychiatric Association (APA), the following are examples of common obsessions: